Heading to Gold Coast? This short, sharp guide skips the fluff—get the essentials for an epic trip (top hostels below)!

 - Tipping in Australia is not compulsory, but rounding up the bill or leaving small change is appreciated.

 - Where to find good cheap eats: eating out can get expensive just about anywhere in Australia.
-Keep a look out for early bird deals – some restaurants offer as much as 50% off before 6 PM.
-Broadbeach offers a giant selection of cuisines to choose from.
+Look out for early bird deals – some restaurants offer as much as 50% off before 6 PM.

-- Dangerous areas: most areas of the city are very safe.
+- Dangerous areas: Gold Coast is considered extremely safe for solo travelers, particularly for women.
 Trouble can occur in Surfers Paradise at night, around the bars and nightclubs.

 Recommended trip duration: 2-3 days